ousatov-ua/current-dotfiles/README.md

 Use from ./other/fonts/

-Victor mono is the best for now (Kitty)
+Victor mono is the best for now Kitty

 `brew tap homebrew/cask-fonts`

-`brew install --cask font-inconsolata-nerd-font`
+`brew install --cask font-victor-mono-nerd-font`

-`brew install --cask font-robotomono-nerd-font`
+Jetbrains: Noto Sans mono (<semi> condensed regular, <semi> condensed semibold)

-narrow: `brew install --cask font-victor-mono-nerd-font`
+Noto_Sans_Mono.zip - font for Jetbrains

 For victor-mono remove 'italic' to use in Jetbrains IDEA